eslager/TGIS504_Winter2023/lab3-instructions.md

 ![Command screenshot 2](images/command2.PNG)

-This is telling us that we've set up and started a local server for testing our files, just like we would through atom-live-server in Atom.
+This is telling us that we've set up and started a local server for testing our files, just like we would through atom-live-server in Atom or the live server in VS Code.
 Open up your preferred web browser, and type the Local url listed in your command line into browser bar.
-That url *should* be http://localhost:3000/, but it may use a different port number if your settings are somehow different from mine.
+That url is likely http://localhost:3000/ or http://localhost:5173/, but it may use a different port number if your settings are somehow different from mine.

 When the page loads, you should see a map!
 Once you get past the unfamiliarity of command line, it's a pretty easy way to set up your mapping environment, no?
 If things haven't gone as expected and you don't see the map, reach out to me and we'll get you sorted out right away.

 ### Step 3: Using the OpenLayers API to add data to the map and style it

-For now, we'll be back to familiar territory for a bit, using Atom to work with the HTML, JS, and CSS.
+For now, we'll be back to familiar territory for a bit, using VS Code to work with the HTML, JS, and CSS.

-In Atom, let's look at our files and figure out what's going on.
+In VS Code, let's look at our files and figure out what's going on.
 Open 'main.js':

 ```javascript
 import './style.css';